This post is part of Forever Young, How to Love Comics’ celebration of Archie’s 80th anniversary. Find out more and read other posts in this series.

 Let’s start with his look.
 While it’s drawn to reflect the fashion of the early 1940s, there are some recognisable elements.
 First up, there’s the famous crowned hat, also known as a whoopee cap.
 It practically hasn’t changed in 80 years, looking the same now as it did back then.
 The other is the “S” on his shirt, which has gone through various iterations depending on the fashion of the day.

 That’s not to say everything about his look is down pat on the first go.
 First up, his signature long nose is not present, with Montana opting for a short one.
 He also looks like he’s down on his luck, with a constant frown or sour-looking expression.

 Going to specific character traits, some of the more interesting ones are there from the very beginning.
 For example, Jughead is disinterested in chasing girls.
 It’s not clear from this story if Bloom and Montana intended for him to be asexual from the get-go, but his lack of interest is used as a way for him to be the voice of reason to Archie’s girl-crazy misadventures.

 While there are a few wrinkles to be ironed out, the Archie story in Pep Comics #22 is a solid blueprint for the franchise.
 It introduces the characters, most of which have a strong resemblance to what we know today, while also setting a precedence for the kinds of stories you can expect from them.
 If the passage of time is any indication, then the fact that Archie is still here almost 80 years later is a good sign that this tale built solid foundations.

 The first Archie story has been reprinted many times and can be found in The Best of Archie Comics: 75 Years 75 Stories, Best of Archie Comics Volume 1, and Best of Archie Americana: Golden Age – 1940s-1950s.
-These can be found in all good comic book shops, online stores, book shops, eBay, and digitally.
+These can be found in all good comic book shops, online stores, book shops, eBay, and Amazon/Kindle.